These are theatre games and activities you can do in your home with your family. No stage required!

 2. Read the book again, stopping on each page and have the child act it out.
 Feel free to join in.

 3. Try to act out the book a third time without reading the book.

 1. Place the home objects in front of you.

 2. Pick up a prop, and SHOW what it is by how you use it AND with one sentence.

 3. Hand it to the next person and have them turn it into something completely different.

 Here's an example: Using Fun Props for Theater Games for Kids.

 1. Decide on an event for your stuffed animals.
-Here's some to get you started:
+Here are some to get you started: